learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 * The `Patient` class needs an instance method, `#appointments`, that returns the content of the `@appointments` array.
 * The `Patient` class needs an instance method, `#doctors`, that iterates over that patient's appointments and collects the doctor that belongs to each appointment.

-<a href='https://learn.co/lessons/ruby-objects-has-many-through-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-objects-has-many-through-lab' title='Ruby Object Relations: Has-Many-Through Lab'>Ruby Object Relations: Has-Many-Through Lab</a> on Learn.co and start learning to code for free.</p>